Bowen Island: Places of worship

-There are a number of Christian churches on the Island.
+There are a number of churches on the Island.
 St Gerard's Catholic Church is located on Miller Road.
 The United Church is situated in a timber building erected in 1932 a little further along on the same road.
 Also on Miller Road, nearer to Snug Cove, and meeting in Bowen Court, is Bowen Island Community Church, an affiliate of the Congregational Christian Churches in Canada.
 Lastly, Cates Hill Chapel is a Christian Brethren church founded in 1991.
 Its present building on Carter Road was opened in 1999.
 There are also regular meetings held by Unitarians and Quakers.
 Bowen Island is home to the Canadian branch of L'Abri, a communal Christian retreat centre where visitors come for self-directed study.
 Finally, Camp Bow-Isle is a summer camp for Christian Scientists.

 There are regular Buddhist meditation sittings in both the Zen and Vipassana traditions.

 Bowen's Jewish community celebrates Shabbat and high holidays, and acquired a Torah in 2006.